coralieco/rails-good-to-know/README.md

 end
 ```

-This will create route passing the ID of photo : `/photos/1/preview`
+This will create route passing the ID of the photo : `/photos/1/preview`

 ## Collection